 As the music picked up, and attractive college girls a decade too old for me danced and sang, my pizza was ready and it was time to leave Terre Haute.

-to me said goodbye and I told him it was too bad about Indiana State, maybe they'd make a run in the Valley Tournament like they did a couple of years ago.
+The guy next to me said goodbye and I told him it was too bad about Indiana State, maybe they'd make a run in the Valley Tournament like they did a couple of years ago.

 While still wearing a blue Indiana State shirt, he said, "That's OK.
 IU beat Michigan State in East Lansing.
 That's enough to make my day."